Bulat Okudzhava: Terror and war

-Shalva Okudzhava was arrested in February 1937 during the Great Purge, accused of Trotskyism and wrecking.
+Shalva, Okudzhava's father, was arrested in February 1937 during the Great Purge, accused of Trotskyism and wrecking.
 He was shot on 4 August, along with his two brothers.
 His wife was arrested in 1939 "for anti-Soviet deeds" and sent to the Gulag.
 Bulat returned to Tbilisi to live with his relatives.
 His mother was released in 1946, but arrested for the second time in 1949, spending another 5 years in labor camps.
 She was fully released in 1954 and rehabilitated in 1956, along with her husband.

-In 1941, at the age of 17, one year before his scheduled school graduation, Bulat Okudzhava volunteered for the Red Army infantry, and from 1942 he participated in the war against Nazi Germany.
+In 1942, at the age of 17, 9th-grader Bulat Okudzhava volunteered for the Red Army infantry, and from 1942 he participated in the war against Nazi Germany.
 After his discharge from the service in 1944, he returned to Tbilisi where he passed his high school graduation exams and enrolled at Tbilisi State University, graduating in 1950.
 After graduating, he worked as a teacher, first in a rural school in the village of Shamordino in the Kaluga Region, and later in the city of Kaluga itself.

 Return to Moscow

 In 1956, three years after the death of Joseph Stalin, Okudzhava returned to Moscow.
 Following his parents' rehabilitation and the 20th Party Congress at which Khrushchev denounced Stalin, Bulat Okudzhava was able to join the Communist Party, of which he remained a member until 1990.
 In the Soviet capital he worked first as an editor in the publishing house Molodaya Gvardiya (Young Guard), and later as the head of the poetry division at the most prominent national literary weekly in the former USSR, Literaturnaya Gazeta ("Literary Newspaper").
 It was then, in the middle of the 1950s, that he began to compose songs and to perform them, accompanying himself on a Russian guitar.

 Soon he was giving concerts.
 He only employed a few chords and had no formal training in music, but he possessed an exceptional melodic gift, and the intelligent lyrics of his songs blended perfectly with his music and his voice.
 His songs were praised by his friends, and amateur recordings were made.
 These unofficial recordings were widely copied as magnitizdat, and spread across the USSR and Poland, where other young people picked up guitars and started singing the songs for themselves.
-In 1969, his lyrics appeared in the classic Soviet film White Sun of the Desert.
+In 1970, his lyrics appeared in the classic Soviet film White Sun of the Desert.